Hockomock Y fundraising drive for food initiative launched through challenge grant by Foxboro couple

 The Spiers are matching every donation made through Sept.
 26 up to $50,000.

-When the Spier Family Kindness for Kids Challenge is met, it will result in $100,000 to benefit food security initiatives through the Hockomock Area YMCA.
+When the Spier Family Kindness for Kids Challenge is met, it will result in $100,000 to benefit food security initiatives through the YMCA.

 Kathy Spier expressed her hope this challenge “will inspire people to make a gift to help feed kids and families and spread kindness and a caring hand to those who need it during a difficult time in our communities.”